UoEMainLibrary/polyanno/polyannodefs.md

 # Annotations

-These objects are the annotations as outlined and defined by the W3C definition for the Web Annotation Model.
+These objects are the annotations as outlined and defined by the [W3C Web Annotation Model standards](http://www.w3.org/TR/annotation-model/).

-For more information, please see the Web Annotation Model... http://www.w3.org/TR/annotation-model/

 ## Polyanno.annotation

-...

 ### Properties